-It is also interesting to note the differences in intent to travel by market group.
-Of course, the highest level of interest is noted among those from the traditional markets.
-However, people in the emerging markets were less interested in visiting than were those in the other markets.
-First, we see interest on а national level that is probably due, at least in part, the to First Flight Celebration, which won the Outer Banks wide recognition.
-Secondly, these findings suggest that the Visitors Bureau can perhaps reassess the emerging markets in an attempt to place a more narrow focus on specific areas outside the traditional markets that may promise potential.
+people in the emerging markets were less interested in visiting than were those in the other markets.
+First, we see interest on a national level that is probably due, at least in part, to the First Flight Celebration, which won the Outer Banks wide recognition.
+Secondly, these findings suggest the Visitors that perhaps Bureau can reassess the emerging markets in an attempt to place a more narrow focus on specific areas outside the traditional markets that may promise potential.